Not too long ago my husband was diagnosed with Parkinson’s and Lewy Body Dementia.

-The most important thing we can do right now is enjoy every minute with those we love.
-Appreciate the things we should – and know what is really important in life.
-I know that if we live long enough we all have our crosses to bear – but being kicked in the gut is not easy.
+The most important thing we can do right now is enjoying every minute with those we love.
+Appreciate the things we should – and know what is important in life.
+I know that if we live long enough, we all have our crosses to bear – but being kicked in the gut is not easy.

 I decided to take the bull by the horns and do some research – what can be done, and how can we suppress the progression of the disease.
 The things I found out scared me more than ever.

 I came to the realization that the most important thing I can do is keep an optimistic outlook and make sure we have a good doctor.
-With Parkinson’s there is a decrease of dopamine in the brain – it causes depression in its victim this in turn snowballs because being depressed or having anxiety can actually cause the progression to speed up.
+With Parkinson’s, there is a decrease of dopamine in the brain – it causes depression in its victim; this, in turn, snowballs, because being depressed or having anxiety, can cause the progression to speed up.

-As an energetic, dynamic go getter my husband could set the world on fire and sleigh dragons – the world was his oyster and there was no such thing as “It can’t be done.”
-That is the man, I married 20 years ago, even though we had a big age difference (18 years) at 51, he was youthful and energetic – he looked 15 years younger than his age.
+As an energetic, dynamic go-getter, my husband could set the world on fire and sleigh dragons – the world was his oyster, and there was no such thing as “It can’t be done.”
+That is the man, I married 20 years ago, even though we had a significant age difference (18 years) at 51, he was youthful and energetic – he looked 15 years younger than his age.

-Recently, I noticed his speech is slower and his comprehension of complicated issues has diminished.
-I am really feeling him slipping away – I would never tell him that in a millions years, but it is true.
+Recently, I noticed his speech is slower, and his comprehension of complicated issues has diminished.
+I am feeling him slipping away – I would never tell him that in a million years, but it is true.

-Every night – and every day I let him know how much I love him and try to be patient even when his hard headed stubbornness rears its ugly head.
-I am not always successful and do show bouts of frustration and anger, but I am trying, because in the end, the only thing that matter is relationships and the love that is shared between family and friends.
+Every night – and every day, I let him know how much I love him and try to be patient even when his hard-headed stubbornness rears its ugly head.
+I am not always successful and do show bouts of frustration and anger, but I am trying because, in the end, the only thing that matters is relationships and the love that is shared between family and friends.

 Our relationship even in its rockiest fiery times – the fights and differences mean nothing to me anymore when I think of what the future could bring and the reality of the journey we are about to go down – I feel nothing but love for this man.

 In my life and I am sure I am not unique – there have been devastations and heartbreak.
-Having no control to make things better – or to change things I learned the hard way the reality that we have to feel the pain and go to the other side.
-It doesn’t take away the pain or make it much easier but knowing this I can hang on knowing I will get through these life experiences.
-I have found there is always a lesson to be learned or an insight that comes through the fog of surrender.
-Epiphany’s appear and if we are lucky we will get them sooner not later.
+Having no control to make things better – or to change things, I learned the hard way the reality that we have to feel the pain and go to the other side.
+It doesn’t take away the pain or make it much easier, but knowing this, I can hang on knowing I will get through these life experiences.
+I have found there is always a lesson to be learned, insights that come through the fog of surrender.
+Epiphany’s appear, and if we are lucky, we will get them sooner, not later.

 My dad always talked about accepting life on life’s terms…, and that is what I have learned to do no matter how hard.